470 Open European Championships – Mills and McIntyre back on top

 A win and seventh place take them to 6 points and seven clear of Anton Dahlberg and Fredrik Bergstrom of Sweden.

+Dahlberg and Bergstrom, the reigning European champions, were forced to abandon the first race after capsizing.

-Jordi Xammer and Nicolas Rodriuez of Sapin move into third overall despite a DNF in the second race, they have 19 points.
+Jordi Xammer and Nicolas Rodriuez of Spain move into third overall despite a DNF in the second race, they have 19 points.

+Paul Snow-Hansen and Dan Willcox NZL, won the final rac of the day, race 6.

 Britain’s Luke Patiance and Chris Grube drop to 14th overall after a 18 and 9 leave them with 41 points and 10 points outside the Medal race cut-off.